Caesars' creditors get more time to assess bankruptcy exit plan

 “It’s hard to shoot a moving target,” U.S. Bankruptcy Judge Benjamin Goldgar said at an emergency hearing before postponing the deadline for creditor objections to May 17.

-At the heart of the uncertainty is how much Caesars, backed by private equity groups Apollo Global Management LLC and TPG Capital Management [TPG.UL], will contribute to its unit’s reorganization.
+At the heart of the uncertainty is how much Caesars, backed by private equity groups Apollo Global Management LLC and TPG Capital Management, will contribute to its unit’s reorganization.

 The reorganization plan envisions splitting the bankrupt unit into an operating company and a real estate investment trust (REIT).